 One of the best parts of your stay in Japan will be the food.
-Japanese cuisine is not only one of the best in the world, it is also one of the most varied kitchens with many regional specialties.
+Japanese cuisine is not only one of the best in the world, but it is also one of the most varied kitchens with many regional specialties.
 Indeed, many international guests are impressed with the Japanese food scene and can’t stop raving about it!
 Most people enjoy the great food in Japan by eating at one of the many restaurants (did you know Tokyo is home to somewhere around 150,000 restaurants?) but how about street food?
 While street food is not as common as in, for example, Thailand, most larger cities in Japan do have a lively street food scene that deserves to be checked out.
 Let us show you the best spots to get street food in Japan!

 - 1. Nakasu (Fukuoka)